 So I can always turn on or off the web cam streamer using this control.
 There is one problem though.
 The status of the virtual device does not necessarily correspond to the status of the daemon.
 However this is easily solved by modifying the script file created in the previous section.

-statement, add a few lines of code that will update the status of
+statement, there are few extra lines of code that will update the status of

 the Domoticz virtual device to reflect whether

-an HTML request will be sent to Domoticz web server.
+An HTML request will be sent to the Domoticz web server

 When my web cam is operated in YUYV pixel format, MJPG-Streamer takes on the chore of compressing the video stream before sending it on.
 That will occupy more than half of the cpu time.
 This could be acceptable in a multicore system, such as the Raspberry Pi 3 or the Orange Pi Zero, but I would not do it with a single core Raspberry Pi B+.